Logic program proportions

-We now want to illustrate the mechanism of deriving novel target programs via analogical proportions by giving some examples.
+In this section, we demonstrate the idea of learning logic programs by analogy via directed logic program proportions by giving some illustrative examples.

-\begin{example} Let $A=\{a,b\}$ and $B=\{c,d\}$ be propositional alphabets, and let $\mbb S$ and $\mbb T$ for the moment be the identical spaces of all propositional programs over $A\cup B$.
-Consider the following analogical proportion: Here we have at least two candidates for the solution $S$.
-First, we can say that the second program in \yref{equ:a_la_b} is obtained from the first by adding the fact $b$, in which case we expect---by analogy---that is a solution to \yref{equ:a_la_b}.
-To prove this, by \yref{def:PQRZ} it suffices to find forms $\mb F,\mb G\in\mbb S\cap\mbb T[X]$ so that \yref{equ:FGFG} holds.
-For this, we define Then the computations show that $S$ is indeed a solution.
-However, what if we separate the two domains by saying that $\mbb S$ and $\mbb T$ are the spaces of propositional programs over the disjoint alphabets $A$ and $B$, respectively?
-In this case, $\mb G$ is not a valid form by \yref{def:PQRZ} as $\{b\}$ is not contained in $\mbb S\cap\mbb T$.
-This makes sense since, in this case, the `solution' $S$ contains the fact $b$ alien to the target domain $\mbb T$.
-Thus the question is whether we can redefine $\mb G$, without using the fact $b$, so that \yref{equ:G1} holds.
-Observe that $b$ is also the body of $a\la b$, which motivates the following definition: A simple computation shows that $\mb G'$ satisfies the first identity in \yref{equ:G1}, which means that we can compute a solution $S'$ of \yref{equ:a_la_b} as
+\begin{example} Let $A=\{a,b\}$ and $B=\{c,d\}$ be propositional alphabets, and let $\mathfrak P$ and $\mathfrak R$ for the moment be the identical spaces of all propositional programs over $A\cup B$.
+Consider the following directed equation: Here we have at least two candidates for the solution $S$.

+First, we can say that the second program in \prettyref{equ:a_la_b} is obtained from the first by adding the fact $b$, in which case we expect --- by analogy --- that is a solution to \prettyref{equ:a_la_b}.
+Define the form Then the computations show that $S$ is indeed a solution by \prettyref{thm:Functional_Proportion_Theorem}, that is, we have

+However, what if we separate the two domains by saying that $\mathfrak P$ and $\mathfrak R$ are the spaces of propositional programs over the disjoint alphabets $A$ and $B$, respectively?
+In this case, $Z\to \mathbf G(Z)$ is no longer a valid justification of \prettyref{equ:GG} as $\{b\}$ in \prettyref{equ:G} is not contained in $\mathfrak P\cap\mathfrak R$.
+This makes sense since, in this case, the ``solution'' $S$ contains the fact $b$ alien to the target domain $\mathfrak R$.
+Thus the question is whether we can redefine $\mathbf G$, without using the fact $b$, so that \prettyref{equ:G1} holds.
+Observe that $b$ is also the body of $a\leftarrow b$, which motivates the following definition: A simple computation shows that $\mathbf G'$ satisfies which means that we can compute a solution $S'$ of \prettyref{equ:a_la_b} via \prettyref{thm:Functional_Proportion_Theorem} as

 \end{example}